noahzark/Xlsx2Json/README.md

 > $ gradle fatJar

 The Jar is created under the ```$project/build/libs/``` folder.

+## Input file format

+The first row should be column type definition (See [Supported types](#supported-types) section)

+The second row should be column name definition

+The following rows should be datas

 ## Example (Excel .xlsx file)
 #### Monsters sheet